SIMILARITIES AND DIFFERENCES FROM PYTHON

 - use doubles:

-store approximate values over a much larger range thanint
+doublesstore approximate values over a much larger range thanintvariables

 ⚠️ C does not have boolean type